Indiana Commuter Transportation District (NICTD), operator of the South

 appropriate level of detail.

-authorities on funding for the second major commuter rail expansion project
+the second major commuter rail expansion project in the region -- the West

-will be game-changers for the region and the state,” said Bill Hanna,
+will be game-changers for the region and the state,” RDA President and CEO

-president and CEO of the RDA.
-“By increasing our connectivity to Chicago,
+Bill Hanna said.
+“By increasing our connectivity to Chicago, the

-new jobs and $3 billion in economic impact by 2048.
+and provide $3 billion in economic impact by 2048.